PaulB1777/project/README.md

 -	“favorites” describes how many users favorited an anime.
 This is not included in the scope of the project.
 -	“producers” and “licensors” track sponsors and other corporate entities behind an anime.
 They are not included in this project in favor of the animation studio, as they have a more direct impact on an anime’s production quality and the resulting audience opinions.
 -	“image_url” is a web link to the cover art of an anime.
 It does not provide any useful information to this project.
-# Removing Rows:
+## Removing Rows:
 -	Rows where the “score” variable was missing were removed.
 This is because the target variable is missing, so these rows are unable to be used for this project.
-Missing Values:
+## Missing Values:
--	Several variables have a notable number of missing values, including the “year”, “studios”, “genres”, “themes”, and “demographics” columns.
+-	Several variables have a notable number of missing values, including the “aired_to”, “season”, “year”, “studios”, “producers”, “licensors”, “genres”, “themes”, and “demographics” columns.
 As many of these are important for the analysis in this project, they will be kept.
 The data will be filtered to exclude these missing values only while analyzing the specific variable.